Travel

 The boys and girls of St. Mary’s School in Zimbabwe greeting us with a song.

 We were able to visit three different classrooms (the 1st graders, a computer room and the 4th graders).
 In the 4th grade class we sat down amongst the students and talked with them.
 They were still learning English but able to communicate pretty well with us.
 I sat at a table with Cheryl and the kids told us about their favorite sports and games to play at lunch time and what they were learning.
+During our conversation, we also discussed how their school playground was recently upgraded with a wetpour installation to make it safer and more enjoyable for everyone.
+Additionally, to find the best professionals for your tennis court renovations, click here to explore top-notch services that ensure a high-quality finish and durability.

 St. Mary's School